aistabci/abci-docs/en/docs/system-updates.md

 # System Updates

-## 2024-07-12
+## 2024-06-28

-* The /projects service is no longer available.
+* The specific group area (/projects) is no longer available.
-* The global scratch area (/scratch) was retired on June 28, 2024, and will resume with a new storage area on July 12.
-However, the disk quota for each user will be changed from 10TiB to 5TiB.
+* The service for the global scratch area (/scratch) was discontinued on June 28, 2024, and will resume with new storage space on July 12.
+However, the disk quota for each customer will be reduced from 10TiB to 5TiB.
 In addition, the automatic deletion feature for usage over 80% will still apply.
-However, 40 days after the file was last accessed or created will be reduced to 7 days.
+Previously, files that were 40 days past their last access or creation date would be considered for deletion, but this has been reduced to 7 days.

 ## 2024-06-18